EugenEistrach/tanstack-mock-server-fn/README.md

 1. **Runtime Registry:** A global registry stores your mock implementations, keyed by the function name.
 2. **Vite Plugin Transformation:** The plugin scans your code for server functions (identified by a call chain beginning with `createServerFn`), and rewrites them to delegate to a registered mock.

-This design allows you to seamlessly switch between real and mock implementations, ensuring that only your tests and stories use the mocks while your production code remains untouched.

 ## License

 [MIT](./LICENSE)